Bansko, Bulgaria - One of the best places to live in Europe for expats

 3. Like Malaga, Porto also attracts gay expats who appreciate the city’s inclusive atmosphere and thriving LGBTQ+ community.

-So if you’re seeking an affordable yet exciting city to move to, consider making Porto your new home.
+If you’re seeking an affordable yet exciting city to call home, consider making Porto your new destination.

 Rome, Italy

-If you’re craving a bustling city with ancient ruins, art, and delicious pasta, Rome, Italy should be on your radar.
-This captivating city offers a lower cost of living than other major European capital cities while still providing abundant history and culture.
-Imagine strolling through the streets lined with colorful buildings, indulging in mouthwatering cuisine at local trattorias, and exploring iconic landmarks like the Colosseum and Vatican City.
+If you’re craving a bustling city with ancient ruins, art, and delicious pasta, Rome, Italy, should be on your radar.
+This captivating city offers a lower cost of living compared to other major European capital cities, while still providing an abundance of history and culture.
+Imagine strolling through the streets lined with vibrant buildings, savoring mouthwatering cuisine at local trattorias, and exploring iconic landmarks like the Colosseum and the Vatican.

 Collesseum in Rome, Italy